codebyrashel/Obscura/README.md

 ## License

-Project Obscura will be licensed under an open-source license (currently planned as MIT or Apache 2.0).
+Project Epika will be licensed under an open-source license (currently planned as MIT or Apache 2.0).
 This ensures transparency, free access, and long-term sustainability.
 All branding, naming, and future business expansions are reserved by the project founders.

 ---